5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 Spent: $72

-Morning: walked to Smith's Reef, the best shore-entry snorkeling on Providenciales.
-You walk in from Turtle Cove and you're immediately over a healthy coral reef.
-I saw three sea turtles in 40 minutes.
-A juvenile reef shark cruised past at arm's length.
-Parrotfish crunched coral loud enough to hear underwater.
+Morning: walk to Smith's Reef, the best shore-entry snorkeling on Providenciales.
+Wade in from Turtle Cove and you're immediately over a healthy coral reef.
+Expect three sea turtles in 40 minutes.
+A juvenile reef shark may cruise past at arm's length.
+Parrotfish crunch coral loud enough to hear underwater.

 Free.
 No boat.
 No tour.
 Just a mask, snorkel, and fins ($15/day rental from a shop near Turtle Cove).

 Lunch: Da Conch Shack on Blue Hills beach.
 This is TCI's most famous restaurant — conch cracked fresh from the ocean and served as ceviche, fritters, or cracked conch.
-I got the conch ceviche ($18) and a rum punch ($12).
-Sat on the beach with my feet in the sand, conch juice running down my chin.
+Order the conch ceviche ($18) and a rum punch ($12), then sit on the beach with your feet in the sand and conch juice running down your chin.

-The conch was caught that morning.
+The conch is caught that morning.
 You can watch the prep guys crack the shells behind the restaurant.
-The ceviche had lime, onion, tomato, and enough scotch bonnet pepper to make my nose run.
+The ceviche arrives with lime, onion, tomato, and enough scotch bonnet pepper to make your nose run.

 Day 3: Chalk Sound and Sapodilla Bay